High Quality QCD Axion at Gravitational Wave Observatories: Network Evolution

 where $c_{g}=1$ and $c_{\gamma}=E/N_{\text{DW}}-1.92$, with $E$ being the model-dependent electromagnetic anomaly~(see e.g.~\cite{Zyla:2020zbs} for a review in standard DFSZ and KSVZ constructions) and the $-1.92$ arising only below the QCD PT.
 The decay is efficient once $\Gamma\simeq H$, which gives:

 In models where $E/N\neq 0$, the decay channel to photons is in principle available above the EWPT, but it is less efficient than the channel to gluons (we use $\alpha_s=0.1$ in our Figures).
-Below the QCD PT, the latter is not available and the decay temperature should be computed according to the $a\rightarrow \gamma\gamma$ rate.
-In the shaded blue region denoted by ``Life-Time'' in Fig.~\ref{fig:FixedTheta} the decay temperature is below $10~\text{MeV}$.
-In this case photons produced by the axion decay can be dangerous for BBN.
+Below the QCD PT, the latter remains available when $m_a\gtrsim 1~\text{GeV}$~\cite{Aloni:2018vki}, which happens in most of the parameter space of interest, otherwise the decay temperature should be computed according to the $a\rightarrow \gamma\gamma$ rate.
+In the shaded blue region denoted by ``Life-Time'' in Fig.~2 of the main text the decay temperature is below $10~\text{MeV}$.
+In this case products of axion decay can be dangerous for BBN.
 When the decay temperatures above are larger than the annihilation temperature of the network, the latter rapidly transfers its energy to the SM at $T_{\text{ann}}$.

 The annihilation of the string-wall network leads to a population of mildly relativistic axions, which soon contributes to the dark matter abundance.
 When the decay rates \eqref{eq:rate} are not fast enough, these axions can dominate the energy density of the Universe and lead to a temporary phase of matter domination.
 The temperature at which the matter dominated phase starts is found by imposing